IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 random *actions*.

 Suppose we want to test that no Ada remain locked in the game contract for ever.
-We could try to specify this with a DL_ test that requires that *no Ada remain locked in the contract after any sequence of actions*.
-We can include a random sequence of actions in a DL_ test using `anyActions_`_, and we can make assertions about the ModelState_ using assertModel_.
+We could try to specify this with a :hsobj:`Plutus.Contract.Test.ContractModel.DL` test that requires that *no Ada remain locked in the contract after any sequence of actions*.
+We can include a random sequence of actions in a :hsobj:`Plutus.Contract.Test.ContractModel.DL` test using :hsobj:`Plutus.Contract.Test.ContractModel.anyActions_`, and we can make assertions about the :hsobj:`Plutus.Contract.Test.ContractModel.ModelState` using :hsobj:`Plutus.Contract.Test.ContractModel.assertModel`.
 Thus we can define

 .. literalinclude:: GameModel.hs
    :start-after: START noLockedFunds v1
    :end-before: END noLockedFunds v1

-to assert that, after any sequence of actions, no funds should remain locked (lockedValue_ extracts the total value locked in contracts from the ModelState_).
+to assert that, after any sequence of actions, no funds should remain locked (:hsobj:`Plutus.Contract.Test.ContractModel.lockedValue` extracts the total value locked in contracts from the :hsobj:`Plutus.Contract.Test.ContractModel.ModelState`).

 Of course, this test fails: